Board Of The Week

 Believe it or not the we still use blackboards, as opposed to whiteboards, a great deal when developing our research.
 It harks back to our teaching days when there was only blackboards to write on and are still pretty much standard in every mathematics department in the UK.
-Also unlike markers chalk always works!
-Here we will present a selection of boards that highlight research very much in development and discuss them briefly on a weekly basis.
+Also unlike markers chalk always works.
+To be honest we will write on pretty much anything that has a surfuce, glass walls and windows included!
+Here we will present a selection of boards that highlight research very much in development and discuss them briefly whenever we get the chance.

 Up and coming boards...